Mezhür Higher Secondary School

-Mezhür Higher Secondary School is a private school in Kohima, Nagaland, India providing both High school and Higher secondary school education.
+Mezhür Higher Secondary School is a private school in Kohima, Nagaland, India providing both high school and higher secondary school education.
 The school was previously known as Kohima English School.

 History

 The School was founded on 18 August 1958 by Samuel Mezhür Sekhose.
 Initially named as Little Flower School, the school was renamed in 1962 as Kohima English School.

 In 1998, the Nagaland Government introduced a regulation that the word ENGLISH be removed from the names of all the schools in the state and thus the present name was given in memory of its founder.

 Campus

 Mezhür Higher Secondary School is located at Midland Ward, Kohima, Nagaland.
 The campus is spread over three acres.
 The school is composed of 5 building blocks consisting of 67 rooms.

-There are 2 basketball courts, table tennis court, 2 computer labs, Science Laboratory, 3 auditoriums and a school canteen.
+There are 2 basketball courts, a table tennis court, 2 computer labs, a science laboratory, 3 auditoriums and a school canteen.